 Looking for an alternative to humdrum spinach?
 Okay, spinach isn’t humdrum, but another green, orach mountain spinach, will give it a run for its money.
 Orach can be used fresh or cooked like spinach.
-Although it is a cool season green, it tolerates warmer weather than spinach, meaning it is less likely to bolt.
+Although it is a cool-season green, it tolerates warmer weather than spinach, meaning it is less likely to bolt.
 Also, orach mountain spinach comes in a variety of colors ready to enliven any recipe that calls for spinach.
 Interested?
 Keep reading to find out how and when to harvest orach.

 Orach Plant Harvesting

 Orach is an ancient crop entertaining a more recent resurgence in popularity.
 Botanically its name Atriplex hortensis comes from the French “arroche” and the Latin for “golden.”
 Orach can also be found under the common names of French spinach, German mountain spinach, Garden orache, or saltbush.
 It is a member of the Amaranthaceae family, the goosefoot subfamily, and so named due to the plant’s leaves, which look somewhat like the foot of a goose.
-Saltbush is in reference to the plant’s tolerance of saline and alkaline soils.
+Saltbush is in reference to the plant’s tolerance to saline and alkaline soils.

-A hardy annual herb, orach grows up to 72 inches in height.
+A hardy annual herb, orach grows up to 72 inches (2 m.) in height.
 The flowers of orach are small and insignificant.
 The leaves are variously shaped and colored depending upon the variety with a flavor, when cooked, that is said to have a mineral flavor with a hint of fennel.
 Oh, and the color!
 Orach runs the gamut from brilliant magenta to eye-popping chartreuse.

 When to Harvest Orach